mattruzicka/evolvable/README.md

 To introduce evolvable behavior to any Ruby object, do the following:

 1. Include the Evolvable module
-2. Define the "evolvable_gene_pool" class method
+2. Define a class method named "evolvable_gene_pool"
-3. Define the "fitness" instance method
+3. Define an instance method named "fitness"

-For example, let's say we want to hear a text-to-speech command evolve random sentences to whatever your heart desires.
+For example, let's say we want to make a text-to-speech command evolve from saying random nonsense to saying whatever you desire.

 ```Ruby
 require 'evolvable'